How much does home insurance cost?

-10. Check your terms and conditions carefully
+10. Check the terms and conditions carefully

 Simply checking the terms and conditions of your home insurance policy could help you get a cheaper premium.

-Make sure you have the right level of cover, that your excesses are affordable, and that there are no add-ons or extras included that you haven’t asked for.
+Make sure you have the right level of cover, that your excesses are affordable and that there are no add-ons or extras included that you haven’t asked for.

 11. Sign up to the Which?
 Money newsletter